 Science, Technology, Engineering and Maths (STEM)

-Since the renovations of Queen’s Schools, Eton has formed a collaboration with the Saïd Foundation that ties the development of a STEM programme at Eton to their generous donation.
+Since the renovations of Queen’s Schools, which we explore in more detail below, Eton has formed a collaboration with the Saïd Foundation that ties the development of a STEM programme at Eton to their generous donation.
 The programme offers boys the opportunity to undertake scientific projects that go beyond the scope of the curriculum.
 These are supported by the extensive research experience of Eton Masters and the state-of-the-art facilities in Queen’s Schools along with those in the design, mathematics, and computer science departments.

 STEM education will culminate in projects where boys work in teams to tackle real world problems.
 The STEM Centre will act as a focal point for their work by providing a space for team meetings, seminars to fellow pupils and Masters, or simply a space to relax between schools.
 This is neither a lab nor a library, but a multi-disciplinary space that can be configured for individual work, group discussions, and seminars.